An alternative viewing order for new Steven Universe viewers.

 Onion’s most baffling/horrifying moment is present in Onion Trade, yet it does nothing to develop him; ironically, the removal of it makes him a more likeable character later, in Onion Friend.

-The Pizza Family’s only important characters are Jenny and Kiki, in terms of the show’s progression, but they don’t actually get developed in Beach Party so much as they simply… show up.
-Nothing about them or their place in later episodes is weakened by Beach Party’s removal, and it removes a large chunk of plot-required Gem uselessness and bickering.
+The Pizza Family doesn’t actually get developed in Beach Party so much as they simply… show up.
+Beach Party’s removal weakens nothing about them or their place in later episodes, and it removes a sizeable chunk of plot-required Gem uselessness and bickering.
+Not all appearances are created equal.

 - Steven’s shield doesn’t get introduced in Gem Glow.
-Steven has demonstrated numerous defensive powers by the time his shield gets summoned in Ocean Gem, such as the bubble and the healing saliva, in addition to just being generally magic.
-It’s not a very big shock, and the backstory of the shield gets expanded on later.
+Steven has shown many defensive powers by the time his shield gets summoned in Ocean Gem, such as the bubble and the healing saliva, besides just being magic.
+It’s not a tremendous shock, and the backstory of the shield gets expanded on later.
+Perhaps it’s a more powerful surprise here.

 - Some foreshadowing is missing, like the Cookie Cat song and the first depiction of Garnet’s third eye.
-There are more appearances of Garnet’s eyes before Jail Break, rendering that unimportant.
+There are more appearances of Garnet’s eyes before Jail Break.
 In every other case of some foreshadowing being removed, there’s easily two more pieces to make up for it.
 This show revels in setting up future twists.
 There’s no great shortage for a few hints being gone.
+(Also, if you still remembered Cookie Cat’s existence by the time the Big Reveal happens, your eidetic memory is the thing of legends and you should use it for something more important.)

 - But I like to experience everything all the way through, on my first viewing!
 If you know for a fact your friends are the same way, then great!
-Marathon the entirety of the first season with them and enjoy!
-It’s how all three of us got into the show, and how most of you have as well.
-We simply feel as though many more could join as part of the fandom with this, if only they had a more accessible means.
-We’re not saying this is The Definitive Way to get into Steven Universe, just that it’s a viable alternative for those friends of yours who have a limited attention span/limited amounts of time/hype backlash/limited interest/different viewing preferences than you.
+Marathon the entire first season with them and enjoy!
+It’s how I got into the show, and I assume how most of you have as well.
+We simply feel as though many more could join in on the fun with this if only they had a more accessible means.
+I’m not saying this is The Definitive Way to get into Steven Universe; just that it’s a viable alternative for those friends of yours who have a limited attention span/limited amounts of time/hype backlash/limited interest/different viewing preferences than you.

 This does not, of course, make this order perfect.